eben-quayson/event_planner_metabase_dashboarding_platform/readme.md

 ## 💡 Notes

-✅ This setup uses **Metabase on ECS Fargate** with **awsvpc network mode**.
+✅ **awsvpc network mode** is used for ECS tasks, providing ENI-based networking within your VPC.
-✅ Ensure **RDS security group** allows inbound `5432` from ECS tasks' security group.
+✅ The RDS security group must allow inbound `5432` from the ECS tasks security group.
-✅ Metabase data is stored in your **Postgres database**, not locally within the container.
+✅ Metabase stores data in **PostgreSQL RDS**, ensuring persistence across container restarts.

 ---

 ## 🛠 Extending

-* Add HTTPS using ACM and redirect rules in your ALB.
+* Add **HTTPS** using ACM and ALB HTTPS listeners.
-* Integrate with GitHub Actions for CI/CD:
+* Integrate **GitHub Actions** for:

-  * Auto-build and push Metabase images to ECR.
+  * Automated Docker image builds and ECR pushes.
-  * Terraform apply pipeline on PR merge.
+  * Automated `terraform apply` pipelines on PR merge.
-* Add backup and monitoring alarms for your RDS instance.
+* Enable **RDS automated backups** and monitoring alarms.
+* Configure **VPC Endpoints for ECR and S3** for reduced internet dependency.

 ---

 ## ✨ License

 MIT

+---

+If you want, I can also prepare:
+✅ A **clean diagram** of your architecture to add to the README.
+✅ A **`SECURITY.md`** matching this architecture.
+✅ A **GitHub Actions workflow** to automate ECR + Terraform deploys.